 NAS Device explained

-NAS Simply are mini self contained PC’s designed specifically for centralized network-attached
+NAS Simply are mini self contained PC’s designed specifically for centralized network-attached-storage.

-Also they can be used for NAS cloud storage, NAS online backup or NAS Cloud backup.
+They can also be used for Cloud storage, Online backup, or Cloud backup.

 NAS is attached to a small network either through a switcher, hub, or router; as its prime function is to act explicitly as a storage device.